QM2 Microsoft Word: Sharing & Collaboration

 - know how to set permissions for a document to be shared, edited, viewed, commented on by others

 - know the difference between synchronous and asynchronous

-Asynchronous: This is when you are not interacting at the same time.
+Asynchronous: Asynchronous is when people are not interacting at the same time.
 Example: your teacher gives an assignment or records a video and you watch or do it later.

-Edit permission: This is a permission you give to someone else that lets them edit and change your document.
+Edit permission: Edit permission is a permission you give to someone else that lets them edit and change your document.
 When sharing with others, think carefully about giving editing rights instead of viewing rights.

-Learning Management Systems (LMS): are used as a virtual classroom, where students can access classroom instruction, complete assignments, watch assigned media (videos, audio, presentations), and share in discussion forums.
+Learning Management Systems (LMS): Learning Management Systems are used as a virtual classroom, where students can access classroom instruction, complete assignments, watch assigned media (videos, audio, presentations), and share in discussion forums.
 Some examples of an LMS: Schoology, Google Classroom, Moodle, Blackboard, Seesaw, Desire2learn, and there are many others.

 Microsoft OneNote: OneNote is a digital notebook that saves and syncs your work, similar to Microsoft Word.
 Some teachers use OneNote like a OneDrive, and students can share their work by selecting view or giving edit permissions to the shared invite link.